nagilum/increo-dotnet-dev-test/README.md

 # Increo .NET Developer Test
-Implementation of a simple To-Do application, using HTML5 on the frontend and .NET on the backend.
+Implementation of a simple To-Do application, using HTML5 on the frontend, C# and .NET on the backend.
 The application allows you to add, view, mark as done, and delete tasks.

 ## Functionality
 The application displays a list of tasks to be performed.
 Tasks are divided into _done_ and _to be done_.
 Tasks _done_ are crossed out and are marked in color `#9eb2c0` and the checkbox on the left is checked.
 Tasks _to be done_ are marked with color `#2e3641` and the checkbox on the left is unchecked.